 - Who do we contact for compliance issues?

 If you have questions concerning compliance issues, quarterly report filing, UAAR authorized delegate reporting, permissible investments/outstanding payment liabilities, or examinations, you should contact the Consumer Finance Examination Unit at 877-999-6442.

 - How can we locate licensed Money Transmitter Entities/Locations?

 You can view licensed entities and entity locations by visiting the DIFS website at www.michigan.gov/difs – Locate, Consumer Finance, Industry Type – Money Transmitters.

 - Can the Director conduct an investigation or examination of a licensee or any of its authorized delegates?

 - Is the information obtained during the investigation or examination confidential?

-- How long must a licensee or any person subject to the act maintain its financial records and other records that DIFS can examine or investigate?
+- How long must a licensee or any person subject to the MTSA maintain its financial records and other records for DIFS examination or investigation?